MaryDavis89/3013-Algorithms/Assignments/A06/TakeHome.md

 - **Given:** The formula for unsuccessful search in a hash table is: `O(1/1-`&lambda;`)`
 - **Describe:** The time for searches increases as the load factor increases.
 Explain why this happens as described in our study guide.
+ A - Because the more slots filled the more slots to check for the value/key.
 -----

 ## Q13